-- ► The right to publicize events on campus

-- ▶ Use of College facilities, when available, at no cost.

-- ▶ Right to Request funds from the SGA.
+- ► Official College recognition. - An advisor (Newberry College Faculty or Staff employee) that is solely responsible for offering continuity, leadership, and guidance to the organization. - The right to publicize events on campus. - ► Use of College facilities, when available, at no cost. - ▶ Right to Request funds from the Student Government Association (SGA).